paolo-jpl/note-paste/README.md

 # note-paste
- Firefox extension for adding text to clipboard images
+ Firefox extension for annotating text to clipboard images

  Known issues: CORS error when fetching image from some websites